Capitol riot committee has interviewed 250 people so far

 Associated Press

 Members and staff have conducted the interviews in private, and most witnesses have appeared voluntarily.
-The committee has subpoenaed more than 40 people, and lawmakers say that only two have defied outright their demands.
+The committee has subpoenaed more than 40 people, and lawmakers say that only two have defied outright their demands, so far.
 The investigation began in late July.

-Rep. Bennie Thompson, D-Miss., disclosed the number of private interviews as he tried to make the case at a House hearing for contempt charges against Jeffrey Clark, a former Department of Justice official who championed then-President Donald Trump’s efforts to reverse the 2020 election that Joe Biden won.

-Thompson’s committee has scheduled a second deposition with Clark for Saturday and says it will determine afterward whether to move ahead with the contempt charges.
+Rep. Bennie Thompson, D-Miss., said in an interview that the committee has deposed a wide range of people, from members of former President Donald Trump’s administration and White House to election officials in crucial swing states such as Georgia, Arizona, Michigan and Pennsylvania who were pressured by the former president and his allies as he pushed false claims of election fraud.

 The seven Democrats and two Republicans on the committee argue that no less than democracy is at stake as Trump considers a second run for office and as many Americans still believe his false claims of widespread fraud in the election, even though they have been rejected by courts and election officials across the country.

+Thompson and Cheney disclosed the number of private interviews and the plan for hearings next year at a House hearing on contempt charges against Jeffrey Clark, a former Department of Justice official who championed Trump’s efforts to reverse the results of the 2020 election.

+The Jan.
+6 committee voted to recommend charges against Clark on Wednesday but has scheduled a second deposition with Clark for Saturday.
+The lawmakers say they will determine afterward whether to move ahead with the contempt charges.

-Thompson and Cheney presented their case in anticipation of a floor vote on contempt if Clark does not answer questions Saturday.
+The lawmakers presented their case on Clark in anticipation of a floor vote on contempt if he does not answer questions Saturday.
 Clark appeared for a deposition last month but refused to be interviewed, citing Trump’s legal efforts to block the committee’s investigation.

 If the committee decides after the deposition that Clark is still in defiance of the subpoena, the House could vote on contempt charges as soon as next week.
 The Justice Department would then decide whether to prosecute.